Arunima-Suresh-ds/SkyTalk-Decoded-NLP-based-sentiment-analysis-/README.md

 ---

-##  Tech Stack
+##  Impacts

-- Python
-- Natural Language Processing (NLP)
-- Scikit-learn
-- XGBoost
-- Pandas & NumPy
-- Matplotlib & Seaborn
+The project enables airlines to:
+- Automatically monitor large volumes of customer feedback at scale
+- Identify negative sentiment trends related to service disruptions or customer dissatisfaction
+- Support faster, data-driven responses to customer issues
+- Improve overall customer experience through sentiment-aware decision-making
+- Reduce reliance on manual analysis by leveraging automated classification
+- Deploy a cost-effective solution using traditional ML models that perform well on noisy text data

 ---